kuraga/rotorjs/README.md

 Components may also have their activating and deactivating hooks.
 Subcomponents are supported.

-Application is also a subclass RotorJS class.
+Application is also a subclass of a RotorJS class.
 You may implement application's start and stop hooks but default start hook receives a root component.

 A target object (e.g. DOM tree) is available after application has been started.